johnyob/omniml/tex/popl26-author-response-draft.md

 With no let-generalization, solving constraints becomes plain unification, so there is no extra cost to suspended constraints.
 (Implementation-wise: it's possible to add a check on each variable-structure unification, and discharge any constraint suspended on this variable).
 Note: suspended constraints without generalization are folklore in other type-inference systems (eg. dependent type-checkers) and not something we claim is novel.

 The interesting setting is in presence of _local_ let-generalization.
 ML inference is doubly-exponential, but let us assume that let-nesting depth is bounded.
 A key point is that we never backtrack nor duplicate the body of suspended constraints.
 When a polymorphic region makes progress (discharges a suspended constraint), our partial instantiation machinery implies some extra work for each instantiation of the partial polymorphic scheme.
-We cannot make precise complexity claims at this point, but we have tried our best to avoid unnecessary repeated work and use appropriate data structures.
+We cannot make precise complexity claims at this point, but we have tried our best to avoid unnecessary repeated work and use appropriate data structures for that purpose.

 > _What are the error messages like, in your new framework?
 OCaml’s type
 > error messages are notoriously bad.
 Could they now get even worse?
 Or